 B.A., International Studies - International Relations

 North Carolina State University

-Admitted to practice in California and New York and of the District of Columbia Bar
+Admitted to practice in California, New York and the District of Columbia

-Admitted to practice before the U.S. District Courts for the Central, Eastern, Northern and Southern Districts of California and the U.S. Court of Appeal for the Second, Ninth and Federal Circuits
+Admitted to practice before the U.S. Supreme Court, the U.S. Courts of Appeal for the Second, Ninth and Federal Circuits, and U.S. District Courts for the Central, Eastern, Northern and Southern Districts of California

 Registered to practice before the U.S. Patent and Trademark Office